thevickypedia/pyfilebrowser/README.md

 Refer [samples] directory for sample `.env` files.
 For nested configuration settings, refer the [runbook]

-> :warning:&nbsp;&nbsp;Any configuration changes made in the UI will be lost, unless backed up manually.<br>
+> Any configuration changes made in the UI will be lost, unless backed up manually.<br>
-Changes should always go through the `.env` files.
+> Changes should always go through the `.env` files.

 **[OR]**